+Roses and Lilies.

-Roses and Lilles.
-Roses for youth with its mad ambition.
-Lilies for hopes that bloom into peace, Roses for work with its promised fruition, Lilles when toil and striving cease; Waxen trumpet and velvet nest, The rose or the lily, which is best?
+Roses for youth with its mad ambition, Lilies for hopes that bloom into peace, Roses for work with its promised fruition, Lilles when toll and striving cease; Waxen trumpet and velvet nest, The rose or the lily, which is best?

-Lillies when days slip in dreamy fashion, Roses when moments are glad and gay, Roses for hearts in the maels from of passion Lilles for breasts that are quiet for aye: Snowy trumpet and crimson nest, The rose or the lily, which is best! -[Emma C. Dowd, in Youth's Companion.
+Lilies when days slip in dreamy fashion, Roses when moments are glad and gay, Roses for hearts in the maelstrom of passion, Lilies for I reasts that are quiet for aye-Snowy trumpet and crimson nest,

+The rose or the lily, which is best!

-One night recently, while temporarily within the limits of one of our military pests on the northwestern frontier, I sought, at the same time, diversion of mind and shelter from the raging storm in the officers' club room.
-As I closed the door, and pulled the visor of my fur cap from over my eyes, I could see indistinctly through the tobacco smoke with which the room was filled, a little group of officers seated around the almost red-hot stove.
+One night recently, while temporarily within the limits of one of our military posts on the northwestern frontier, I sought, at the same time, diversion of mind and shelter from the raging storm in the officers' club room.
+As I closed the door, and pulled the visor of my fur cap from over my eyes, I could see indistinctly through the tobacco smoke with which the room was filled, a little group of officers seated around the almost red hot stove.

-"Did I ever serve against the Comanches?
+"Dil I ever serve against the Comanches?
 Well, somewhat.
-I was a prisoper of theirs for five days," one of the older officers was replying to a question asked by one of the youngsters, as I accopted an invitation to draw up a chair and join the circle around the stove.
+I was a prisoner of theirs for five days," one of the older officers was replying to a question asked by one of the youngsters, as I accepted an invitation to draw up a chair and join the circle around the stove.
 His reply was followed by a silence that plainly indicated that the others awaited the story that they knew must follow.

-The speaker was a middle-aged man, remarkably well preserved for his years, and so graphic was his narrative that one could almost believe himself an ev witness of the scenes that he described.
+The speaker was a middle-aged man. remarkably well preserved for his years, and so graphic was his narrative that one could almost believe himself an eye witness of the scenes that he described.

 "Yes," continued he, "I was stationed down in Indian territory at the time, and we were literally surrounded by Indians, whom our presence alone prevented from going upon the warpath.
-The Kiewas and Comanches had been for many years the bitterest enemies, but early in the spring rumors of prospective trouble from both of them were very prevalent.
-According to these rumors, the two formerly antagonistic tribes contemplated uniting against their common enemies, the whites, Those repeated rumers were promptly reported to department headquarters. but as in every case nothing came of them, an order was issued to the effect that the next officer making any such report should be sent to investigate it and ascertain the facts before the report was forwarded to the general commanding the department.
+The Kiowas and Comanches had been for many years the bitterest enemies, but carly in the spring rumors of prospective trouble from both of them were very prevalent, According to these rumors, the two formerly antagonistic tribes contemplated uniting against their common enemies, the whites, Those reneated rumors were promptly reported to department headquarters, but as in every case nothing came of them, an order was issued to the effect that the next efficer making any such report should be sent to investigate it and ascertain the facts before the report was forwarded to the general commanding the department.
+"I was stationed with my company in a camp some little distance from the post with instructions to watch the Comanches and Kiowas, whose camps were a few miles further on.
+Attached to my company were two Indian scouts, both of them faithful fellows, in whom one of them came to my tent and rehorse and ride up to the post to report prevent it by moral sussion.
+"It was a perilous undertaking, very well knew; for if my scout had spoken truly, there was little probability of either of us coming back with our hair on.
+But orders had to be obeyed; so, early in the afternoon, we set out.